THE YACHT

 The Instruments

-There are two independent autopilot systems, one is built around a Raytheon Type 300 Course Computer connected to a powerful Type 2 Rotary Drive Unit, with an ST 6000 Plus Control Unit and one ST 600R Remote Control Unit, which link seamlessly with the other Sea Talk instruments and by the NMEA-protocol with the other equipment.
-In addition to this system we recently (NZ, April 2008) installed a second, independent, even more powerful hydraulic linear unit directly installed to the steering quadrant.
-This systems consists of a Raymarine S3G course computer with built in gyro controlling a Lecomble & Schmitt hydraulic drive via a Raymarine ST 6002 control head.
+There are two independent autopilot systems, one (#1) is built around a Raytheon Type 300 Course Computer connected to a powerful Type 2 Rotary Drive Unit, with an ST 6000 Plus Control Unit, which link seamlessly with the other SeaTalk and SeaTalkNG instruments and by the NMEA-protocols with the other equipment.
+In addition to this system we, in 2008, installed a second, independent, even more powerful hydraulic linear unit directly installed to the steering quadrant.
+This system (#2) consists of a Raymarine S3G course computer with built in gyro controlling a Lecomble & Schmitt hydraulic drive via a Raymarine ST 6002 control head.
+We also have one ST600R remote control unit, which can be connected to either one of the autopilots.

-The radio communications department boasts the fixed (DSC) ICOM M502 VHF at the Nav Station with a complete remote unit, Icom MH127, in the cockpit, and two VHF handhelds, the Icom M7 VHF and Uniden Atlantis 250 VHF, for short range, plus a pair of FRS radios (walkie-talkies).
+The communications department starts with the fixed (DSC) ICOM M502 VHF at the Nav Station with a complete remote unit, Icom MH127, in the cockpit, and two VHF handhelds, the Standard Horizon HX290 and Uniden Atlantis 250 VHF, for short range.
 Long range traffic MF/HF traffic is managed on the Icom 710M SSB/HAM.
-This radio is connected to a DELL Inspiron P4 5100 computer via a SCS PTC IIe Pactor3 modem for world wide, anytime, email traffic using the SailMail system.
-In addition to the weather reports obtained by the VHF- and SSB-radios there is also an independent Nasa Target Pro Navtex receiver for constant automatic retrieval of weather bulletins world wide.
-Aboard is also a Samsung X-480 GSM cellular phone with connections to the computer for fax and data communication in coastal waters (and normal voice communication) wherever there is a GSM 900, 1800 or 1900 Mhz operator with a roaming agreement with Radiolinja or Tele Finland, our Finnish operators.
-For emergencies we carry an ACR 406 MHz EPIRB and an older Halotech EPIRB, which transmits on 121,5 and 243 MHz.
-At times, when we stay longer in a country we may purchase a local mobile phone with prepaid connections.
-In New Zedaland we have a basic Nokia 1100.
-We have certainly come a long way since Slocum's times!
+This radio is connected to an Acer Aspire 4736G and /or Acer One 257D computer via a SCS PTC IIe Pactor3 modem for worldwide, anytime, email traffic using the SailMail server network.
+In addition to the weather reports obtained by the VHF- and SSB-radios there is an independent Nasa Target Pro Navtex receiver (with its own antenna) for constant automatic retrieval of weather bulletins world wide (presently not operational).
+We also have smart-phones for voice and data communication in coastal waters wherever there is an operator with a roaming agreement with Elisa or Tele Finland, our Finnish operators.
+We usually also purchase local mobile internet (and voice) SIM-cards with prepaid connections if we stay more than a week in any country.
+The internet SIM cards are used on a ZTF MF60 mobile modem/router, which provides a wireless hotspot for up to up to 6 computers.
+We also carry a Bullet2 WiFi antenna, connected to a Cisco router, which makes it possible to pick up the signals from local hotspots at relatively long distances, sometimes miles away.

 The three main computers are two Windows machines and one Mac.
-The DELL P4 Inspiron 5100 (Windows XP) is dedicated to communications and navigation and the Acer (Windows 7) and a Mac Power Book Pro 2,4 GHz running both Os X and Windows, are for writing, maintaining inventories, editing our videos and photos, maintaining our web site, storing music etc. The computer systems include several CD- and DVD-burners and -players.
-And naturally the computers act as back ups for each other.
-Because of my video editing hobby we have a huge extra storage capacity of more than 3.000 gigabytes (yes 3 terrabytes) on external hard discs.
+The duo processor Acer Aspire 4736G (Windows 7 and XP) is dedicated primarily to general tasks and communications (SSB, internet and web management) and secondarily to navigation while the first priority of the Acer One 257D (Windows 7), requiring less power, is back up for navigation and SSB communication.
+A Mac Power Book Pro running Os X Lion is equipped with the MacENC navigation program and Navionics charts and has become our main (laptop) navigation equipment (parallel with the Raymarine e7D MFD, also running Navionics).
+All laptops (ex the Acer One) are also used for writing, maintaining inventories, editing our videos and photos, maintaining our web site, storing music etc. The computer systems include several external hard discs, CD- and DVD-burners and -players.
+And naturally the computers serve as backups for each other.

 [Top of page]